 There aren’t any qualified private tutors in my area.

 There are tons of qualified tutors available!
 I’m talking about former and retired teachers, people with years of experience teaching kids and adults, not a high school or college kid looking to pick up some cash.

 If you’re looking for a tutor, start with your school counselor and ask in your neighborhood FB group or on Nextdoor.
-And don’t forgot everyone’s best friend, Google.
+And don’t forget everyone’s best friend, Google.
 Just search for “_____ tutor + your town”.
 Also, don’t worry if your child has a specific learning disability.
 There are many private tutors who are trained and specialize in specific learning disabilities, such as dyslexia, dysgraphia, or processing disorders.

 Don’t let one of these myths get in the way of your child’s success!

 PS – If you’re looking for a tutor for your teen in Social Studies, English, organization, or study skills, you can schedule a FREE 30-minute session with ME, no strings attached!
 Find out more here!